fangohr/finmag/README.md

 ### Testing

-After you pulled/built the `finmag/finmag:latest` image, you can test it with
+After you pulled/built the `finmag/finmag` image, you can test it with

-    docker run -ti -w="/finmag" --rm finmag/finmag:latest bash -c "py.test"
+    docker run -ti -w="/finmag" --rm finmag/finmag bash -c "py.test -v"

 or by running `make test` in `install/docker/latest` directory.